 - L2 ENGAGEMENT OF EXTERNAL EXAMINERS - L2.1 The University operates criteria for the engagement of external examiners that ensure that they are in a position to exercise impartial, independent and expert judgement. - L2.2 All nominations for engagement are scrutinised by the External Examiners Sub-Committee of the University's Academic Quality Enhancement Committee to ensure that the criteria for engagement are met. - L2.3 External examiners receive letters of engagement from the University that detail the precise nature of their responsibilities and the term of their engagement.
 The standard term of engagement for examiners is four years.
-Exceptionally, terms are extendable by one year subject to the approval of the External Examiners Sub-Committee. - L2.4 All external examiners receive information in relation to the provision they are responsible for and the regulations that apply, and are invited to an annual briefing/induction event delivered by the University. - L2.5 Responsibility for ensuring proper liaison with external examiners during the year and especially during the assessment period lies with the head of the relevant curriculum area (usually a Head of Department or scheme director).
+Exceptionally, terms are extendable by one year subject to the approval of the External Examiners Sub-Committee. - L2.4 All external examiners receive information in relation to the provision they are responsible for and the regulations that apply and are invited to an annual briefing/induction event delivered by the University. - L2.5 Responsibility for ensuring proper liaison with external examiners during the year and especially during the assessment period lies with the head of the relevant curriculum area (usually a Head of Department or scheme director).

-- L3 RESPONSIBILITIES OF EXTERNAL EXAMINERS - L3.1 External examiners are generally involved with assessment only at Level 5 or above but this may be varied for individual awards. - L3.2 A detailed specification of the roles and responsibilities of external examiners is given in the QMH.
+L3 RESPONSIBILITIES OF EXTERNAL EXAMINERS

+- L3.1 External examiners are generally involved with assessment only at Level 5 or above but this may be varied for individual awards. - L3.2 A detailed specification of the roles and responsibilities of external examiners is given in the QMH.
 Their primary purpose is to ensure that standards and comparability are maintained within the assessment process, that justice is done to individual students and that students have fulfilled the learning outcomes of the modules/level/programme to a satisfactory standard. - L3.3 Attendance at appropriate Assessment Boards is a primary function and examiners are required, where appropriate, to confirm they are satisfied with the outcome of board deliberations. - L3.4 External examiners can expect to be advised of decisions relating to student appeals where an Assessment Board is asked to review its decision. - L3.5 All external examiners are required to submit an annual report.
 Guidance on completion of the report is provided.
 Annual reports are considered at all levels in the quality management framework at the University where they represent one of the most significant tools for the maintenance and enhancement of standards; this includes, but is not limited to, the annual monitoring of validated programmes. - L3.6 Any examiner who has serious concerns arising from the assessment process, that remain unaddressed and are believed to put standards at risk, is able to report directly to the Vice-Chancellor of the University. - L3.7 The University may end an external examiner's engagement where the examiner does not, or is no longer able to, carry out their primary function satisfactorily.
-The grounds for premature ending of engagement are detailed in the QMH. - L4 EXTERNAL CONSULTANTS - L4.1 Edge Hill may appoint external consultants to advise on the quality and standards of placements, FE and Level 4 awards.
+The grounds for premature ending of engagement are detailed in the QMH.